skyway/skyway.github.io/en/ios-tutorial.md

 #### Terminate MediaConnection

-If the connection is alive when the actionButton is tapped, use the Close method of MediaConnection object to disconnect the specified MediaConnection and clean up using `closeRemoteStream`, which will be explained later.
+If the connection is alive when the actionButton is tapped, use the `close` function of the MediaConnection object to disconnect the specified MediaConnection and clean up using `closeRemoteStream`, which will be explained later.

 *Objective-C*
 {: .lang}